 You can read the bishop’s personal speech here.

-See also the 'pageflow', the visual story, about Bishop Paride Taban (Dutch titles)
+Or take a look at the ‘pageflow’, the visual story about Bishop Paride Taban in a larger screen.

 Read more about the work of Paride Taban: